apache/metron/metron-interface/metron-config/README.md

     npm run e2e-all
     ```

-1. You can also execute subset of test cases that would test all the functionality that does not involve starting of parsers by issuing the following command
+1. You can also execute subset of test cases that would test all the functionality that does not involve starting of parsers.
+The command used for this as follows
    ```
     npm run e2e
    ```

+NOTE: Automated UI test cases can be [flaky at times](https://testing.googleblog.com/2016/05/flaky-tests-at-google-and-how-we.html).
+To rerun potentially flakey protractor tests before failing we are using [protractor-flake](https://www.npmjs.com/package/protractor-flake).

 ## License